Plochingen station: Track layout

 Track 1 is adjacent to the entrance building.
 The through tracks, 3/4, 6/7 and 9/10, are on three central platforms, which are accessed by an underpass.
 In the south direction of the platform 9/10 is the bay platform 59.
 At the southern end of the middle platform (3/4) are two more bay platforms, tracks 52 and 53, which are only used as depot tracks.
 Tracks 2, 5 and 8 do not have platforms and therefore they are only used by trains running through the station without stopping.
 West of the platforms, there are several storage tracks for S-Bahn and freight trains.
 North of the station is a depot for the maintenance of electric multiple units of the Stuttgart S-Bahn.
 The central bus station is next to the entrance building.

 Entrance building

 The station building of 1907 is very spacious.
 In its symmetry, it differs from the traditional station buildings of Württemberg.
 It has a long central block with a two-storey central section with a hipped roof, and the two wings with different hipped roofs.
 While the eastern extension has four floors, its western counterpart has a fifth floor and a clock tower on the ridge of its copper roof.
 The total length of the building is 96 metres.

 Rail services

-The following services stop at Plochingen station in the 2023 timetable, which are all Deutsche Bahn services:
+The following services stop at Plochingen station in the 2023 timetable:

 Long distance

+In addition, the Schienenverkehrsgesellschaft mbH (SVG) operates FEX services on Saturday/Sunday and during holidays.